I'm a Celebrity, Get Me Out of Here! (AU)

 Scheduling Insights - Seasonal Series

 I'm a Celebrity, Get Me Out of Here!
-(AU) has maintained a steady Annual rhythm for 10 years, typically returning in January or March.
-Since its debut in 2015, the series established itself as a cornerstone of the summer ratings period for Network 10.
-For most of its history, the show launched in late January to capture audiences during the post-holiday transition.
-This strategy turned the program into a reliable tentpole that consistently delivered strong viewership across the country.
+(AU) has maintained a steady Annual rhythm for 10 years, typically returning in January.
+Since its debut in 2015, Network 10 has utilized this high-energy reality competition as a cornerstone of its early-year programming.
+The series traditionally served as a summer tentpole, launching in late January to capture audiences during the transition back to school.
+This strategic placement allowed the network to dominate ratings early in the television calendar, establishing a loyal viewership through its mix of celebrity challenges and live interactive elements.

 Technical Details